plan5/keypad-input-kanata/README.md

 tap-dance-eager is not available in the current version of kanata yet, so I've added a binary to the repo for now.

+The current config imitates the behavior of keys 0-9 on KaiOS.
+The other buttons aren't mapped yet.